bhat-meghana/bhat-meghana.github.io/content/papers/index.md

 ---
 ## Preprints
-+ "On Gorensteinness of associated graded rings of filtrations" [with S. Dubey, S.K.
++ "On Gorensteinness of associated graded rings of filtrations" <font size="3">[with S. Dubey, S.K.
 Masuti, T. Okuma, J. K. Verma, K. Watanabe, K. Yoshida].
 2024 Available at https://arxiv.org/abs/2404.14189

-+ "Symmetric decomposition of the Hilbert functions of any ideal" [with S. Dubey, S.K.
++ <font size="4">"Symmetric decomposition of the Hilbert functions of any ideal" <font size="3">[with S. Dubey, S.K.
 Masuti].
 In preparation, 2025

-+ "Apolar sets of some reducible forms" [with E. Carlini, S. Dubey, S.K.
++ <font size="4">"Apolar sets of some reducible forms" <font size="3">[with E. Carlini, S. Dubey, S.K.
 Masuti].
 In preparation, 2025

 <!-- ##### Download